Holla at Your Boy: Background

-"Holla at Your Boy" earned Wizkid the Next Rated award at The Headies 2011.
-The song is a cover of the song "Girls" by Korean singer named Se7en, which featured female rapper Lil Kim In addition to winning the award, he was awarded a 2012 Hyundai Sonata courtesy of the organizers.
+At The Headies 2011, "Holla at Your Boy" won Wizkid the Next Rated prize and received a 2012 Hyundai Sonata from the organizers.
 The car's presentation ceremony took place at the Silverbird Galleria in Victoria Island, Lagos.
-Guy Murray Bruce, Bola Salako and Ayo Animashaun were present during the ceremony.
+Guy Murray Bruce, Bola Salako and Ayo Animashaun were all present during the ceremony.
 Wizkid joined the list of past winners, including Aṣa, Overdose, Omawumi, Wande Coal and Skuki.

 Music video

 The music video for "Holla at Your Boy" was directed by Patrick Ellis.
-It was shot at Dowen College in Lekki, Lagos, and features cameo appearances from Banky W, Skales and Ice Prince.
+It was filmed at Dowen College in Lekki, Lagos, and features cameo appearances from Banky W, Skales and Ice Prince.